Links

 Operands

-Operands are tokens that Ethica can understand and convert to a number.
+Operands are tokens that Avicenna can understand and convert to a number.
 An operand can be one of the following:

 Question Reference